devxpy/django-hamlpy/README.md

 ## Usage

-There are two different ways to use this library.
+There are three different ways to use this library.

 ### Option 1: Template loaders